w3c/wot-marketing/material/wot_explainer_notes.md

 ## Scene 9
 ![Scene09](script_images/Scene09.png)
-* Text:
+* Spoken:
-    - As the main element of the WoT methodology the Thing Description (TD) is comparable to an index.html for Things
+    - As the main element of the WoT methodology the Thing Description is comparable to an index.html for Things
+        - Alt: The main element of the WoT methodology is the Thing Description, also known as a Tee-Dee.
+        - Alt: The TD is comparable to an index.html for Things
     - WoT TDs addresses several questions...
+        - Alt: (nothing; in next scene)
 * Staging:
     - Show a thing (perhaps a sprinkler or sensor from the opening)
     - Show a "tag" attached to it (perhaps with a WoT TD logo, which we should provide)
     - Open tag, zoom in, see JSON of TD (which we should provide...)
+* Comment:
-* Comment: existing picture not that great, final step of zoom
+    - existing picture not that great, final step of zoom
+    - The TD acronym needs to be explicitly introduced, maybe also include "WoT TD" in text superimposed on top of the screen, along with the TD logo
+    - Last bit of text can be removed, overlaps with the voice-over in the next scene

 ## Scene 10
 ![Scene10](script_images/Scene10.png)
+* Spoken: Various questions can be answered by the information in the TD
-* Text: (various questions in circular array around TD logo; do not need to be spoken)
+* Text: (various questions pop up sequentially in a circular array around WoT TD logo; do not need to be spoken) Questions (written only):
-    Spoken: Various questions can be answered by the information in the TD Questions (written only):
     - What kind of data do you serve?
     - Who are you?
     - How does the payload structure look like?
     - How can I access the data or function?
     - What kinds of products and serializations do you support?
-    - Is there context I need to understand (units, kinds of sensors, etc)
+    - Is there context I need to understand, such as units, or the various kinds of sensors?
     - What kinds of functions to you have?
     - Are there some security constraints?
     - Do you have relationships to other Things?